New Roots International Initiative

 The Land Institute began the planning phase of New Roots International in fall of 2020.
 During the fall, a survey of nearly 100 researchers provided preliminary direction on how NRI can best serve the international science community.

 In December 2020, TLI was awarded the Food Planet Prize from The Curt Burgfors Foundation.
-This $1 million prize provides anchor funding to launch the NRI initiative.
-Stay tuned for more information about what will be required to fully realize the vision for a global movement under the title, New Roots International.
+This $1 million prize provides anchor funding to launch the New Roots International initiative.
+Stay tuned for more information about what will be required to fully realize the vision for a global movement under the title, New Roots International initiative.

 Join us by supporting this work with a donation to The Land Institute.